 The Scientific Advisory Board (SAB) provides strategic guidance and direction for our research and scientific programs.
 It plays a key role in guiding and prioritizing Komen’s global research investment and serves as the executive committee of the Komen Scholars.
 The SAB is led by the chief scientific advisors and is comprised of leaders in breast cancer research, clinical practice and advocacy who have made significant contributions to advancing the field and are committed to furthering Komen’s mission.

-George Sledge, Jr., M.D., is Professor of Medicine and Pathology, and Chief of the Division of Oncology in the Department of Medicine at Stanford University.
+George Sledge, Jr., M.D., is Professor of Medicine for the Division of Oncology at Stanford University.

 more about Dr. Sledge in Voices of Impact.

 Jennifer Pietenpol, Ph.D., is the Executive Vice President for Research at Vanderbilt University Medical Center, Director of the Vanderbilt-Ingram Cancer Center, the B.F.
 Byrd Jr. Professor of Molecular Oncology, and Professor of Biochemistry, Cancer Biology and Otolaryngology at Vanderbilt University School of Medicine.

 Early in his career, Dr. Arteaga was the first to report the role of TGF-β in breast cancer and their use as therapeutic targets, leading to the development of molecularly targeted drugs designed to inhibit these signaling pathways.
 Dr. Arteaga has discovered several cellular perturbations that confer resistance to HER2-targeted therapies.
 He was one of the first to report the role of PI3 kinase on escape from endocrine therapy in ER+ breast cancer patients.
 With Komen funding, Dr. Arteaga investigates genomic alterations in breast cancers after neoadjuvant chemo- and endocrine therapy to discover drug resistance mechanisms that would inform genotype-specific therapies.